Why lending and credit fintechs should issue payment cards for their customers

 3. Lending and credit providers can launch their payment card

 Today’s cloud-based card issuing and processing services allow lending providers to design a card solution that supports their business goals and existing architecture.
 Cards can be either connected to existing loan balances or linked to a separate credit account handling specifically card transactions.
 Third option is a prepaid account which is topped up based on the available credit.
 In practice, the lender tops up a prepaid card from the credit line, making funds available at the card account in real time.

 Enabling dynamic spend controls lowers the risk level and increases the configurability of the card solution.
 For instance, it prevents the user from exceeding the credited amount.
 Additionally, cards can be authorised for only certain transactions with specific merchants or merchant category codes.

 As an add-on offering, payment cards are relatively easy to launch for a lending provider.
 In many cases, the required card issuing enablers ꟷ a credit line, a mobile and/or web application, and potentially an e-money license ꟷ are already in place.
 Remaining enablers such as scheme memberships are offered at a reasonable lead time and cost by partners.
-Thus, it is possible to launch, for instance, a combination of a prepaid card with the existing credit line for the first geographical market in just weeks rather than months.
+Thus, it is possible to launch, for instance, a combination of a prepaid card with the existing credit line for the first geographical market.
 Cards enable fast and easy new market entries, and business expansion through new payments features.

 Adding cards to your portfolio enables packaging different credit products into flexible financing offerings and allows the lending provider to increase insight into credit usage.
 Add-on payments features such as digital wallets (Apple Pay, Google Pay), instalments, and revolving credit features enable lending providers to further increase the customer wallet share and application usage.
 Finally, for some lending and credit fintechs, introducing cards may be the first step of business expansion towards becoming a full digital bank or asset manager.